Skip to the main content.

 If you plan on making your product available to a wide range of people - and especially if you plan on marketing in other countries - it helps to be aware of cultural and linguistic differences that may be problematic.

-Just take a lesson from the story of the Chevy Nova, which didn’t sell well at all in many Spanish-speaking countries because its name essentially translated to “this car doesn’t run.”
+One such example was the Chevrolet Chevy Nova, which didn’t sell well at all in many Spanish-speaking countries because its name essentially translated to “this car doesn’t run.”
 Nova might sound cool in English but no one wants to buy a car that literally says it doesn’t run!

 3. Avoid gimmicks